List of New Zealand Paralympians

 This is a list of Paralympians who have represented New Zealand at all Summer and Winter Paralympic Games since the nation's debut at the 1968 Summer Paralympics.
-Athletes are listed according to their official Paralympic number, with a total of 228 as of the 2022 Winter Paralympics.
+Athletes are listed according to their official Paralympic number, with a total of 237 as of the 2024 Summer Paralympics.
 This number is bestowed once a Paralympian has competed at their first Paralympic Games.